capital1s/Backtest/frontend/README.md

 ## TypeScript Migration

-All major components are being migrated to TypeScript for improved reliability and maintainability.
-See `src/GridForm.tsx` for a fully typed example.
+All major components have TypeScript interfaces defined for improved reliability and maintainability.
+The codebase uses JSX for components with PropTypes for runtime type checking.

 ## Advanced Usage